|

 • You can also make this without a blender on the stovetop.

-• Simply place the milk, chocolate and peanut butter in a sauce pan and cook on low-medium heat, whisk constantly so that the peanut butter does not burn on the bottom of the pan.
+• No blender?
+Place the milk, chocolate, and peanut butter in a small saucepan over low to medium heat, whisking constantly so the peanut butter does not burn on the bottom of the pan.

 • Enjoy!